-On our small farm, projects often come about after some internet research and using odd pieces of “junk” we’ve got hanging around.
+On our farm, projects start with internet research and often use odd pieces of “junk” we’ve got hanging around.

 Since we moved to this farm, we’ve started our transplants many different ways.
-Each year, we’ve made some kind of germination chamber and it’s always looked a bit different.
-At its most basic, we stacked bread trays near our wood stove and wrapped them in plastic to keep humidity in.
+In the 1st few years, we made some kind of germination chamber that always looked a bit different.
+In our 1st year, we stacked bread trays by our wood stove and wrapped the stack with plastic to keep humidity in.